-On completion of the technical evaluation, the points awarded by each member are compared at the evaluation committee's session.
-Besides giving a numerical score, a member must explain the reasons for his/her choice and defend his/her scores before the evaluation committee.
+On completion of the technical evaluation, the points given by each member are compared at the evaluation committee's session.
+Besides giving a numerical score, a member must explain the reasons for his/her assessment and defend his/her scores before the evaluation committee.

-The evaluation committee discusses each technical offer and each member awards it a final score.
+The evaluation committee discusses each technical offer and each member gives each tender a technical score.
 Evaluators may change their individual evaluation as a result of the general discussion on the merits of each offer.